How to Use TypingBIRDS

 Setting Up a Class (Teachers)

-- Open Teacher Dashboard → My Classes to see a live roster: every student's average WPM, accuracy, and session count.
+- Open Teacher Dashboard → My Classes to see a live roster for any game: every student's average WPM, accuracy, and session count, tracked separately for Practice, Race, and Word Rain.

 See our full classroom typing guide for lesson-planning ideas.